AdrianPricopie/PythonUnitTestPOMBasedProject/README.md

-# Automated Testing Project for Flip.ro Website
+# Automated Testing Project for Flip.ro Website :computer:
 Welcome to the documentation for the automated testing project designed for the Flip.ro website.
 This project leverages Selenium and the unittest framework to implement a robust suite of tests, ensuring the functionality and reliability of Flip.ro's webshop.
 ## Table of Contents